 There are still many weaknesses in rural policing, which IRL have highlighted for many years.
 While we understand that not every Garda station that was closed during the recession will be re-opened.
 With crime figures, especially burglaries showing an increase; albeit with CSO statistics under reservation, there are other measures, some of which already exist, that need to be fully implemented and given more supports.
 There needs to be a sense of security and reassurance given to rural communities by the Department of Justice and An Garda Siochana to eliminate any fear factor.
-In terms of policing, in particular rural policing, we are calling for the following in Budget 2019:
+In terms of policing, in particular rural policing, we are calling for the following in Budget 2020:

 - Increase in resources of An Garda Siochana: By multiplying the number of patrol cars in rural areas especially.
 The enhanced number of patrol cars in an area can have a significant impact on preventing crime as well as providing people with a sense of security. - More supports for neighbourhood watch and community text alert schemes.
 Where these are in place, they can work very well.
 Encouraging communities to explore these schemes is needed and providing the supports to committees and groups so it doesn't all rely on a small number of people is needed. - Establishment of a Rural Policing Forum: In our submission in January 2018 to the Future of Policing, IRL called for the establishment of a rural policing forum in each divisional area.
 This would replace the Joint Policing Committee and give community groups more autonomy in coming up with ways of making their communities more secure.
-More meetings held by the forum would take place than does now, possibly six a year, one which would be open to the public. - Review of CCTV Scheme: The delivery of the CCTV programme is stalled at the moment due to various concerns around data protection and responsibility of the maintenance of the cameras beyond the scheme.
-These issues need to be looked at and solutions explored.
-IRL believe there is a greater role for Local Authorities in this programme. - Review of Garda Pulse System: It is without doubt that the Garda Pulse system and recording of crimes by Gardai needs to be reviewed and changes made to ensure crimes are recorded properly.
+More meetings held by the forum would take place than does now, possibly six a year, one which would be open to the public. - CCTV Scheme: The take up of the Community CCTV scheme still remains low.
+More work must be done to engage Local Authorities with the scheme and that they will be supportive in managing the scheme on behalf of the community group.
+This can help reduce concerns on the issues of data protection and where responsibility lies in terms of maintenance of CCTV Scheme.
+Highlighting the schemes that are in place and are working well, could also encourage greater take up of the scheme. - As with all Government funding schemes, the difficulty for community groups to raise the match funding for the scheme is always an obstacle for communities to apply for a scheme. - Review of Garda Pulse System: It is without doubt that the Garda Pulse system and recording of crimes by Gardai needs to be reviewed and changes made to ensure crimes are recorded properly.